Ragudos/Image-Parser/README.md

 ## License

-All code except the libraries used currently are subject to their own Licenses.
+All code except the libraries used currently, which are subject to their own Licenses, is under CC BY 4.0.
 Please refer to them:

 - CC BY 4.0 - Code written/modified by me
 - MIT & ZLIB - [Pako for Compression and Decompression](https://github.com/nodeca/pako/blob/master/lib/utils/common.js)